-The FlexE Group number is selected from the range 1-0xFFFFE.
-The values of 0x00000 and 0xFFFFF may not be used to designate a FlexE Group.
+The FlexE Group number is selected from the range 1-0xFFFFD.
+The values of 0x00000, 0xFFFFE, and 0xFFFFF are reserved and are not used to designate a FlexE Group.
 The received group number is checked against the provisioned group number and any mismatch will be alarmed to indicate the misconnection.